demenciafan2k3/s3aishb-disasm/README.md

 -Carnival Night, IceCap, Launch Base, Competition, Knuckles, Credits and Act 1 Boss tunes from Sonic Origins;
 -Knuckles, as a playable character;
 -Flying Battery, sandwiched between Carnival Night and IceCap as originally intended before issues arose.
-As of writing only the former is implemented, but will start work on the rest pretty soon.
+As of March 2025, everything is implemented, but there's a lot of bugs so... you don't get anything.